Curated OER

 Loc: Family Customs Past and Present: Exploring Cultural Rituals

-In this lesson, young scholars will use photos, documents, and music from the Library's digital collection.
+In this lesson, learners will use photos, documents, and music from the Library's digital collection.
 Then they will students investigate rituals and customs of various cultures.